ericrasmussen/chromaticleaves/posts/the-great-template-heist.markdown

 constructs built into the templating language, such as bind and apply), but compared to our other examples it's a whole new world of template purity.

-One helpful way of viewing Heist is that it's not so much a templating engine as a library for manipulating templates.
 Our previous user example might look like this:

 ```
 <!-- heist example: displaying a table of active users -->